Wednesday, December 14th, 2016

 Saturday, February 14th, 2015

 It’s nearly a decade since Google released its ‘Big Table’ paper.
 One of the many cool aspects of that paper was the file organisation it uses.
-The approach is more generally known as the Log Structured Merge Tree, after this 1996 paper.
+The approach is more generally known as the Log Structured Merge Tree, after this 1996 paper, although the algorithm described there differs quite significantly from most real-world implementations.

 LSM is now used in a number of products as the main file organisation strategy.
 HBase, Cassandra, LevelDB, SQLite, even MongoDB 3.0 comes with an optional LSM engine, after it’s acquisition of Wired Tiger.